AdesisNetlife/croak/README.md

 - Uses global Gruntfiles based on path or node packages already installed
 - Provides the same Grunt API and CLI (things do not gonna change too much)
 - Customizes Grunt execution options from a config file (future `.gruntrc`)
-- You do not need local node package installed in order to run Grunt tasks
+- You do not need local node packages installed in order to run Grunt

 ## Installation